pydata/pydata-sphinx-theme/docs/user_guide/customizing.rst

 1. :ref:`Add a custom CSS stylesheet <custom-css>`.
 This is where we'll configure the variables.
 2. Underneath a ``:root`` section, add the variables you wish to update.
-For example, to update the base font size, you might add this to ``custom.css``:
+For example, to update the height of the navigation bar at the top of the page, you might add this to ``custom.css``:

    .. code-block:: none

        :root {
-           --pst-font-size-base: 17px;
+          --pst-header-height: 80px;
        }

 .. important::